| | |

 • Speak with care:

-• Measure your words up with the Word of God.
+• Measure your words up against the Word of God.

 • Use carefully chosen inoffensive words.